AjinkyaBhave/CarND_P2_ClassifySigns/writeup.md

 The slight drop in confidence for 70 km/h is interesting because the next category predicted is No Vehicles.
 If I look at the No Vehicles sign, it is just like a speed limit sign, except there is no text inside the red circle.
 So the network has given the closest next possible match, based on learned features.
 It is also interesting that it did not output the other classes of speed limit signs as second choice.
 This is a good thing for me because it may point to the fact that the network has learnt to distinguish the numbers inside each sign as well as the surrounding visual features.

-The confusion matrix for the test data is shown in
+The confusion matrix for the test data is shown below

-![alt text][image10].
+![Confusion Matrix][image6].

 By studying it, we can see that it is primarily diagonal, which means that the network has classified almost all classes correctly with few misclassifications.
 By looking for large off-diagonal elements, we can see that classes (11,18,21) have the most mis-classifications.
 For example, 11 (Right of Way) is often mistaken for 30(Beware of Ice/Snow).
 The sign for 30 has a snowflake in the middle of it.
 For low-resolution images, I can understand how the right-of-way symbol might look like a snow-flake.
 So this mis-classification is visually understandable, given the low quality images of the German data set.
 We can find similar reasoning for the other mis-classifications.
-For the five images, I was lucky, in a way, since the image I randomly chose, had good contrast and good enough resolution for the network to pick up the road work symbol clearly.
+For the five images, I was lucky, in a way, since the image I randomly chose had good contrast and good enough resolution for the network to pick up the road work symbol clearly.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

-I implemented the visualisation for the first and second convolutional layers of the MultiNet, based on the template code given in the last cell of the notebook..
+I implemented the visualisation for the first and second convolutional layers of the MultiNet, based on the template code given in the last cell of the notebook.
+The full set of feature maps for all five test images is printed in the last cell of the notebook.
 However, I was disappointed because I cannot make out any obvious features that it has learnt.
 Maybe it is the way I am plotting the results with imshow().
 I will address this again in the future but given the overdue deadline, I will not invest more time on this at this point.

+![Visual Features][image7].